bitrix24/b24restdocs/api-reference/bizproc/bizproc-robot/bizproc-robot-update.md

 >
 > Who can execute the method: administrator

-This method updates the robot fields.
+The method updates the robot fields.
 The **FIELDS** array receives the same parameters used in [bizproc.robot.add](./bizproc-robot-add.md).

 ## Examples